 "That was a great performance by both our drivers.
 At certain points they both looked like they may be able to steal pole, but Charles put in a great lap and it was just out of reach for us, but we’ll come back and try to beat them tomorrow.
 Max’s lock up cost him about three-tenths and Checo had a small d-rate on his first lap and carried an extra tenth of fuel as well, because he wanted to do three laps, but we are still on the front row and P3, so we’ll take that.
 I still think under higher fuel we will be in better shape, and with these DRS zones it could be a really interesting race".

-For Lewis Hamilton, today was a good day, compared to the Saudi Arabia Grand Prix and to yesterday’s the FP3.
+For Lewis Hamilton, today was a good day compared to the Saudi Arabia Grand Prix and yesterday’s the FP3.

 "I’m really grateful for the work at the factory in turning the car around from yesterday and I almost got P4 which would have been cool but we'll be fighting for that position tomorrow".

-George Russell complains about the bouncing, which made him loose time:
+George Russell complains about the bouncing, which caused him to lose time:

 "I've not been overly comfortable in the car this weekend so I was pretty happy qualifying where we did - I think we'd have taken P5 and P6 before the session.
 There's no reason why we can't finish ahead of the McLaren tomorrow, we have to try and also keep Sainz and Alonso behind, although they both looked very quick today.
 Tomorrow will be tricky but I think we've found the best compromise window for the limitations we have and it will be a long race so let's see what we can do".

-Sebastian Vettel says to journalists that today was a good moment for the team spirit, even if they did not succeed to take better positions for Vettel and Stroll and things are not easy for the Aston Martin.
+Sebastian Vettel tells journalists that today was a positive moment for team spirits, even though they were unable to secure better positions for himself and Stroll, and challenges remain for Aston Martin.

 "Today is about the team: the boys and girls did an amazing job to get both cars out on track for qualifying.
 They did so well to get Lance’s car ready and it was great to see the team spirit when both sides of the garage came together to help finish getting my car ready.
 Just getting out to set a lap was a huge achievement.
 P18 may not look great on paper, but today it was the result of a little bit of magic.
 Things are not easy at the moment, but we know that the car has more potential and we are working very hard as a team to make progress.
 I have not had much running this weekend so hopefully we can have a clean race tomorrow and learn more about the car".

-On Sunday, April 10, 2022, Albert Park circuit hosts an immense crowd for the first Australian Grand Prix since 2019.
-For the third round of the Championship, Charles Leclerc is lined up on pole for Ferrari against two Red Bulls, Max Verstappen from the second position and Sergio Perez from the third, while team mate Carlos Sainz is ninth on the grid.
-Lando Norris lines up fourth position for McLaren ahead of the Mercedes, Lewis Hamilton in fifth and George Russell in sixth.
-Sainz, Fernando Alonso, Kevin Magnussen, Sebastian Vettel, Lance Stroll and Alex Albon are the only five to start on hards, the others beginning on mediums.
+On Sunday, April 10, 2022, the Albert Park circuit hosts an immense crowd for the first Australian Grand Prix since 2019.
+For the third round of the Championship, Charles Leclerc is lined up on pole for Ferrari, ahead of two Red Bulls: Max Verstappen in second and Sergio Pérez in third, while teammate Carlos Sainz is ninth on the grid.
+Lando Norris lines up in fourth position for McLaren, ahead of the Mercedes drivers: Lewis Hamilton in fifth and George Russell in sixth.
+Sainz, Fernando Alonso, Kevin Magnussen, Sebastian Vettel, Lance Stroll, and Alex Albon are the only drivers to start on hard tyres, the others beginning on mediums.
 With high track temperatures (more than 40 degrees Celsius), the lights go out.

-At the start, Max Verstappen looks to get a fractionally better start than Charles Leclerc, but the polesitter is able to sweep across his front row rival and defend the inside line on the run to Turn 1, while Hamilton sweeps into third at Sergio Perez’s expense and Geroge Russell into fourth in front of Lando Norris.
+At the start, Max Verstappen appears to get a slightly better start than Charles Leclerc, but the polesitter is able to sweep across his front row rival and defend the inside line on the run to Turn 1.
+Hamilton sweeps into third at Sergio Pérez’s expense and George Russell into fourth ahead of Lando Norris.
 Leclerc pulls a 0.6-second lead by the end of lap 1.
-Meanwhile, Carlos Sainz, after dropping down to the fourteenth position on his hard tyres, tries to pass Alfa Romeo’s Zhou Guanyu around the outside of the ninth turn, and spins into the following corner’s gravel.
-The virtual safety car is briefly activated before the full safety car is called for, which stays out until the restart at the start of lap seven where Leclerc is easily able to maintain his advantage over Max Verstappen.
-Sergio Perez is soon loomed in Hamilton’s mirrors and on lap 10 he pass down the inside of the third turn for the third position.
+Carlos Sainz Jr., after dropping down to the fourteenth position on his hard tyres, tries to overtake Alfa Romeo’s Zhou Guanyu around the outside of the Turn 9, but spins into the following corner’s gravel.
+The virtual safety car is briefly activated before the full safety car is called for.
+This stays out until the restart at the start of lap seven, when Leclerc is easily able to maintain his advantage over Max Verstappen.
+Sergio Pérez quickly appears in Hamilton’s mirrors; on lap 10, he passes down the inside at Turn 3 for the third position.
 At the front, Verstappen suffers a lock-up at the penultimate corner on lap 12, and suffers graining on his medium starting tyres.
-Charles Leclerc goes long on his medium tyres, while on lap 19 Max Verstappen goes to the box for a set of hard tyres and emerges seventh.
-Meanwhile, Sergio Perez is under pressure from the Lewis Hamilton.
+Charles Leclerc goes long on his medium tyres, while on lap 19 Max Verstappen pits for a set of hard tyres and emerges seventh.
+Sergio Pérez is under pressure from Lewis Hamilton.
 The Mexican is then called to the box at the start of lap 21, as is Norris.
-Leclerc, however, still has not pitted, while Max Verstappen is recovering positions.
-The Monegasque driver finally pits on lap 23 and is ahead of the world champion, although the gap between the two is now of 4 seconds.
-Lewis Hamilton is now just milliseconds ahead of Sergio Perez, and they go side by side into the run to the nith turn when the Red Bull driver makes a move around the outside.
-At this moment the Safety Car comes out, because Vettel has spun on power out of the fourth turn and hit the wall.
-George Russell choses lap 23 to pit and emerges third, ahead of Fernando Alonso.
-At the second restart on lap 27, Charles Leclerc's run onto the main straight is compromised by going too wide and so Verstappen is able to close in and get alongside on the run to the first turn.
-The Ferrari crucially holds on to the lead, allowing George Russell to attack the Red Bull; despite this, the top three remains unchanged.
+Leclerc, however, still has not pitted, while Max Verstappen is regaining positions.
+The Monegasque driver finally pits on lap 23 and remains ahead of the world champion, although the gap between the two is now 4 seconds.
+Lewis Hamilton is now just milliseconds ahead of Sergio Pérez, and they go side by side into the run to the ninth turn when the Red Bull driver makes a move around the outside.
+At this moment the Safety Car comes out because Vettel spins exiting Turn 4 and hits the wall.
+George Russell chooses lap 23 to pit and emerges third, ahead of Fernando Alonso.
+At the second restart on lap 27, Charles Leclerc's run onto the main straight is compromised by going too wide; Verstappen is thus able to close in and get alongside on the run to the first turn.
+The Ferrari crucially holds on to the lead, allowing George Russell to attack the Red Bull; the top three remains unchanged.

-Fernando Alonso is now the lead car of the group from fourth to ninth position, made up by Sergio Perez, Lewis Hamilton, Kevin Magnussen, then the McLarens behind.
-On lap 30, Sergio Perez takes the fourth position off the Alpine going into the fourth turn, with Lewis Hamilton trying to take a place off Fernando Alonso one lap later.
-Kevin Magnussen aspires to immediately follow but makes a mistake coming out of the final corner on lap 33 and loses out to the McLaren of Lando Norris.
-On lap 36, Sergio Perez makes the move on George Russell’s Mercedes going into the eleventh turn, while, in the lead, Charles Leclerc puts in a purple lap.
-On lap 39, on the inside of the second turn, smoke comes from the Max Verstappen’s RB18's airbox, suggesting an engine issue is the cause.
-So the car is forced to retire covered by a VSC and Leclerc's lead is now maintained.
-Charles Leclerc is racing for victory from now on, the margin totalling to more than 20 seconds with fastest lap giving him another point.
-Perez takes the second position, five seconds ahead of Gereoge Russell, while Lewis Hamilton runs in fourth place.
-Esteban Ocon has an easy journey to the seventh position, for Alpine having pitted once on lap 18, but team mate Fernando Alonso runs a more difficult race.
-Running as high as eighth when Ocon pitted, the Spanish driver cooks his tyres and falls down the order.
-He pits for mediums with four laps left and he ends up last of the runners in seventeenth position.
-Valtteri Bottas, who started twelfth, finishes eighth: he briefly lost out to AlphaTauri’s Pierre Gasly but hit back on lap 40.
-Gasly ends ninth from eleventh on the grid, ahead of Albon, who started last thanks to a grid penalty from Saudi Arabia and moved to seventh position, but lost three places with his late pit stop.
-Stroll, with a penalty for crashing into Nicholas Latifi in qualifying, started ends in twelfth position, after pitting for mediums on the lap 4 Safety Car and coming back to hards one lap later.
-Behind Stroll is Mick Schumacher, who passed Magnussen.
-Yuki Tsunoda battled for points, but ends up fifteenth as his pace was slow on hard tyres.
+Fernando Alonso is now the lead car of the group from fourth to ninth position, comprising Sergio Pérez, Lewis Hamilton, Kevin Magnussen, followed by the McLarens.
+On lap 30, Sergio Perez takes the fourth position off the Alpine going into Turn 4, with Lewis Hamilton trying to overtake Fernando Alonso one lap later.
+Kevin Magnussen attempts to follow but makes a mistake coming out of the final corner on lap 33, losing out to Lando Norris.
+On lap 36, Sergio Pérez passes George Russell’s at Turn 11, while, in the lead, Charles Leclerc sets a purple lap.
+On lap 39, on the inside of the Turn 2, smoke comes from the Max Verstappen’s RB18's airbox, suggesting an engine issue; the car is forced to retire under a Virtual Safety Car (VSC) and Leclerc's lead remains undisputed.
+Charles Leclerc controls the race from this point, the margin totalling to more than 20 seconds, with fastest lap giving him an extra point.
+Péreztakes the second position, five seconds ahead of George Russell, while Lewis Hamilton runs in fourth.
+Esteban Ocon has an easy journey to the seventh position, having pitted once on lap 18, but team mate Fernando Alonso has a more difficult race.
+Running as high as eighth when Ocon pitted, the Spanish overheats his tyres and falls down the order, pitting for mediums with four laps left and finishing last of the runners in seventeenth.
+Valtteri Bottas, who started twelfth, finishes eighth; he briefly loses out to AlphaTauri’s Pierre Gasly but regains the position on lap 40.
+Gasly ends ninth from eleventh on the grid, ahead of Albon, who started last due to a grid penalty from Saudi Arabia and climbed to seventh but lost three places with his late pit stop.
+Stroll, following a penalty for crashing into Nicholas Latifi in qualifying, finishes twelfth after pitting for mediums during the lap 4 Safety Car and switching back to hard tyres one lap later.
+Behind Stroll is Mick Schumacher, who overtakes Magnussen.
+Yuki Tsunoda battles for points, but ends up fifteenth due to slow pace on hard tyres.
 This leaves Williams’ Nicholas Latifi sixteenth and Alonso last on the board.
-Verstappen, Vettel and Sainz are the three retirements.
-So Leclerc is the indisputable leader of this Gran Prix.
-He managed two Safety Car restarts and although he came under pressure from Verstappen at the second one, he managed to hold the lead and take the win, with the fastest lap bonus point:
+Verstappen, Vettel, and Sainz are the three retirements.
+Leclerc is the undisputed winner of this Gran Prix.
+He managed two Safety Car restarts and, although he came under the pressure from Verstappen at the second one, he held the lead and took the victory, with the bonus point for fastest lap:

-What happened during Sainz’s qualifying led to the decision to try something different, so on Sunday he started on the hard tyre.
-But the Spanish driver struggled for grip off the line, dropped back and then lost control of his car, spinning off into the gravel for his first retire of the year:
+Sainz’s qualifying struggles prompted the team to try a different approach, so he started on the hard tyre on Sunday.
+However, he struggled for grip off the line, dropped back, and eventually lost control, spinning into the gravel for his first retirement of the year:

-Scuderia Ferrari Team Principal, Mattia Binotto, is happy for the victory and Leclerc’s mature performance, but upset by Sainz’s race:
+Scuderia Ferrari Team Principal, Mattia Binotto, is happy with the victory and Leclerc’s mature performance, but disappointed with Sainz’s race:

-Perez got a good start but in order to avoid Verstappen, wound up losing out to Hamilton.
-He fought his way back past the Mercedes, and then made a move to get around Russell:
+Pérez got a good start but, in trying to avoid Verstappen, he ended up losing out to Hamilton.
+He fought his way back past the Mercedes, and then made a move to overtake Russell:

-Meanwhile, Verstappen ran a comfortable second, without being able to attack Leclerc for the lead.
-Then he was told to park up late on after smelling some strange odor, for his second retirement in three races:
+Verstappen ran a comfortable second, without being able to challenge Leclerc for the lead.
+He was instructed to retire late in the race after decting a strange odour, marking his second retirement in three races:

-The Red Bull Racing' team principal Christian Horner is happy of Checo’s race and his overtakes, but unhappy of Max’s race:
+Red Bull Racing's team principal Christian Horner is happy with Checo’s race and his overtakes, but unhappy of Max’s performance:

 “Checo drove an exceptional race today with some stunning overtakes to secure his first podium of the season and bag some solid Championship points.
 But it was very much a day of mixed emotions with Max not finishing.
 We think it was an external fuel leak and we need to understand exactly what has caused that failure, so it was a very frustrating race in that respect.
 But we are in this as a team and we will bounce back.
 We didn’t have the pace of Ferrari today, so congratulations to Charles.
 It’s a long season ahead and we have the basis of a quick and competitive car, but we need to get on top of these issues quickly and we will keep pushing".

-Lewis Hamilton made a great start and jumped up to third, and from there was embroiled in an entertaining fight with Perez on track and through the pit stops.
-But he lost out to both the Mexican and his team mate, with Russell able to pit under the Safety Car.
-That Safety Car cost Hamilton the chance to come back at Perez too, and he had to settle for fourth position:
+Lewis Hamilton made a great start and jumped up to third, and from there was involved in an entertaining battle with Pérez on track and through the pit stops.
+But he lost out to both the Mexican and his teammate, with Russell able to pit under the Safety Car.
+That Safety Car cost Hamilton the chance to challenge Pérez, and he had to settle for fourth position:

 "It's a great result for us as a team, honestly.
 This weekend we have had so many difficult moments with the car and to get fifth and sixth in qualifying, to have progressed like we have, with the reliability we have, is amazing.
 We definitely didn't expect to be third and fourth today.
 George did a great job - I got to see a bit of the battle of him racing Perez and I wish could have been in it but nonetheless, we'll take these points and keep pushing.
 I couldn't fight for third because the engine was overheating so I had to back off and sit behind, but we bagged as many points we could as a team and that's great".

-George Russell is happy of his first podium with Mercedes:
+George Russell is happy with his first podium with Mercedes:

-Mercedes' team principal Toto Wolff is satisfied of the points earned, even if he admits that their cars have not the pace to challenge Ferrari and Red Bull:
+Mercedes' team principal Toto Wolff is satisfied with the points earned, even if he admits that their cars do not have the pace to challenge Ferrari and Red Bull:

-Now, Charles Leclerc leads the drivers' championship with 71 points, followed by George Russell's 37, while Max Verstappen has 24 points behind Carlos Sainz Jr., Sergio Perez and Lewis Hamilton.
-All eyes right now are on Imola, where on April 24's will be held the Emilia Romagna Gran Prix.
+Now, Charles Leclerc leads the drivers' championship with 71 points, followed by George Russell with 37; Max Verstappen has 24 points, behind Carlos Sainz Jr., Sergio Perez, and Lewis Hamilton.
+All eyes right now are on Imola, where the Emilia Romagna Gran Prix will be held on April 24.